Last Updated on August 8, 2022 by lindseymahoney

 Kelvins = Color

-How to Choose Your LED Light Bulb
+How to Choose the Best LED Light Bulbs

 Light Bulb Brightness: Wattage = Lumens (least bright to brightest)